jconorgrogan/Interesting-Combinatorial-Integral-equivalence-/README.md

 | 10      | \( 3628800e - 9864101 \)                                                                            | \( 3628800e - 9864101 \)                        |

 They output the factorial sequence (1, 1, 2, 6, 24 all multiplied by e) as well as the total number of permutations of all subsets of an n-set (A000522).
-These results also match up to  e * n! - [e * n!].

 In essence we can think of this, conceptually, as capturing the  fractional growth beyond the integer milestones.
 In other words, it highlights the excess or remainder of growth that isn't encapsulated within the integer part